A Look at Laptops: Ensuring the Quality of Essential Technology

 A ProMetric I Imaging Colorimeter performs automated visual inspection of displays in production to ensure accurate brightness, color, and overall quality.

 A broad range of visual inspection tests can be performed on LCD and OLED displays using a Radiant ProMetric® Imaging Colorimeter or Photometer paired with TrueTest™ Software, including:

 - ANSI color uniformity (CIE x, y and CIE u’,v’ coordinates)

 - Light or color mura (blemish) detection

 - View angle performance

 Radiant’s automated visual inspection systems measure and grade defects based on severity and scope, correlated to standards of human visual perception.
 These systems offer extremely high imaging resolutions that enable brightness and color measurement at the pixel and sub-pixel level to ensure the quality of high-resolution backlit and emissive displays.
-In addition to standard lenses (from 24 to 200 mm), the Radiant FPD Conoscope Lens can be added to any ProMetric imaging system measure view angle performance of a wide range of flat panel display (FPD) types.
+In addition to standard lenses (from 24 to 200 mm), the Radiant FPD Conoscope Lens can be added to a ProMetric imaging system to measure view angle performance of a wide range of flat panel display (FPD) types.
 The lens captures a full cone of view angle data in a single measurement to ±70°.
 This provides quick, accurate results, making the system ideal for both R&D projects and in-line production quality control.